 Stimulates and boosts the immune system

-The combination of high fibre and low gluten content makes it much easier to digest than traditional wheat.
+The combination of high fibre and low gluten content makes ancient grains much easier to digest than traditional wheat.
 That’s great news for anyone suffering from digestive issues, including irritable bowel syndrome.

 Helps maintain hormonal balance